 The aforementioned statistics lend credibility to the viability of live streaming as a marketing tool.
 Let’s now forecast its role in future as a social media marketing tool:

 Research and Market predicts that the live streaming industry is going to reach $70 billion in 2021.
 The market figure was $30.29 billion in 2016.
+Perhaps more importantly for brands, ad revenues from streaming are expected to hit $5 billion in 2020.

 Live streaming is turning more heads on social media than any other form of content marketing.
 Today, social media marketers are tuning in Facebook, YouTube, and Twitter to interact with people through live video.